shrinker03/React-Mega-Project--Color-Factory/README.md

 Watch the Demo here : https://react-color-factory.vercel.app/

-Overview of Project:- This Web Application helps the designers to create and explore the Color Palettes for Design Purposes.
+Overview of Project:- This Web Application helps the designers to create and explore the Color Palettes needed for Design Purposes.
 This app is made using Reactjs, Material-UI, React Drag and Drop and Vercel.

 Technology used :-
 > React > Material UI > JSS || Styled Components> React-Form > React-Router > React Drag and Drop > Vercel